 Corneal reshaping is the process of using a therapeutic contact lens to reduce myopia by reshaping the corneal surface while you sleep.
 CRT Brand Contact Lenses is the leading product used for this therapy.

 I keep hearing different names for CRT/Orthokeratology.
 Do they all mean the same thing?

 Yes!
-Orthokeratology may also be known as: Ortho-K, Corneal Refractive Therapy, CRT, Vision Shaping Treatment, VST, Gentle Shaping System, The Gentle Vision Shaping System, Corneal Molding, Wave Front Corneal Molding, and Gentle Molding.
+Orthokeratology may also be known as: Ortho-K, Corneal Refractive Therapy, CRT, Vision Shaping Treatment, VST, Gentle Shaping System, Gentle Molding, The Gentle Vision Shaping System, GVSS, Corneal Molding, Wave Front Corneal Molding, Overnight Corneal Reshaping, and OCR.

 Additionally, the treatment devices used to achieve corrected vision may be referred to as: Retainer Lenses, Vision Retainers, Retainers, Ortho-K Lenses, Corneal Molds, Molds, Wave Lenses, and CRT Lenses.

 CRT is frequently a good option for nearsighted individuals who are too young for LASIK surgery or for some other reason are not good candidates for vision correction surgery.
 Because it can be discontinued at any time without permanent change to the eye, people of any age can try the procedure, as long as their eyes are healthy.